Dyvergent/NEA/README.md

 ## Overview

-This application recreates the classic sliding puzzle (sometimes known as a picture puzzle or 8-puzzle or 15-puzzle), where the player rearranges shuffled numbered tiles into the correct order by sliding them into an empty space to re-order the numbers (or alternatively, re-form the original image).
+This game recreates the classic sliding puzzle (sometimes known as a picture puzzle or 8-puzzle or 15-puzzle), where the player rearranges shuffled numbered tiles into the correct order by sliding them into an empty space to re-order the numbers (or alternatively, re-form the original image).

 The project focuses on: